What Does Too Much Sugar Do to Your Body?Reading Time: 8 minutes

-Scientists now point to the consumption of sugar as one of the biggest threats to human health.
+Scientists now point to the consumption of sugar as one of the biggest threats to human health—including mental health.

 That’s important information for young adults, who tend to consume more sugar than other age groups.
 According to research by Healthy Food America, individuals between the ages of 20 and 29 have the highest rate of sugar intake than any other demographic.

 Sugar consumption affects physical health on multiple levels.
-While weight gain and tooth decay are well-known health issues associated with sugar intake, there are other negative effects of sugar on the body that are not common knowledge among young adults.
+Weight gain and tooth decay are well-known health issues associated with sugar intake.
+However, there are other negative effects of sugar on the body that are not common knowledge among young adults.

 Diabetes: Consumption of sugary drinks and processed foods is associated with weight gain, and obesity is the most significant risk factor for diabetes.
 In addition, a high-sugar diet can create insulin resistance, causing blood sugar levels to rise—another factor increasing the risk of diabetes in young adults.